top of page

 photograph of agricultural land with text overlay 'Conservation Agriculture'

 Successful agriculture and effective conservation are interlocking pieces of the same landscape puzzle.
 Without productive agricultural land, food insecurity and poverty would increase.
 At the same time, without proper conservation practices in place, agriculture can have detrimental effects on the environment including soil erosion, water pollution, and loss of biodiversity.
+In recent years, there has been a growing recognition that conservation and agriculture must work together to achieve sustainable development goals.
+This approach is known as conservation agriculture (CA), an approach that integrates conservation practices into agricultural systems to achieve both productivity and sustainability.

-What is conservation agriculture?
+What is Conservation Agriculture?

 Conservation agriculture is a farming system that aims to prevent losses of arable land while regenerating degraded lands.
 Promoting the maintenance of a continuous soil cover, minimizing soil disturbance, and diversifying plant species are key in enhancing biodiversity and natural biological processes both above and below the ground surface.
 These practices contribute to increased efficiency in water and nutrient use, ultimately leading to improved and sustained crop production.

 Some of the key principles of conservation agriculture include minimal soil disturbance, crop rotation, and maintaining permanent soil cover.
 These practices help to prevent erosion, improve soil health, and reduce the need for chemical inputs such as fertilizer and pesticides.
-By reducing the use of these inputs, CA can also help to mitigate the negative impact of agriculture on the environment.
+By reducing the use of these inputs, conservation agriculture can also help to mitigate the negative impact of agriculture on the environment.

 • Minimal Soil Disturbance: This method involves no-tillage practices through direct seeding or minimum tillage.
 This reduces soil erosion and nutrient loss, while also preserving the soil structure and organic matter.